chrismile/TestVulkanPayloadArray/README.md

 When started, the program should show a red triangle on a green background.
 However, a blue triangle is rendered.

+The following NVIDIA driver versions were tested with an NVIDIA RTX 3090 graphics card:
+- Driver Windows: 497.29
+- Driver Linux/Ubuntu: 470.86

 Different statements in the first hit shader in Data/Shaders/TestRayTracing.glsl that should be equivalent may produce either a red (correct) or blue (incorrect) triangle.